learn-tdd-in/learntdd.in/src/react-native/index.md

 The code describes the steps a user would take interacting with our app:

-- Tapping on a message text field to bring up a keyboard
 - Entering the text "New message" into the text field
 - Tapping a send button
 - Confirming that the message text field is cleared out